lonelysun1990/e2c_jpse/README.md

 ```

-This workflow is tested with Tensorflow 1.10.0 (cpu/gpu).
+This workflow is tested with Tensorflow 2.5.0 (cpu/gpu).

 ## 1. prepare_e2c_data.ipynb
 Prepare the data for e2c training process.
 Here we assume that the simulation data (output of commercial simulator) is ready.
 The purpose of this step is re-orgainze the data so that it can easily consumed by the E2C model in the following step, which includes spliting the data into training set and test set.

-## 2. e2c_train.ipynb
+## 2. e2c_train_and_test.ipynb
-Construct the E2C model with the training dataset.
+Construct the E2C model.

-## 3. e2c_eval.ipynb
+Train E2C with the training dataset.
-Run the E2C model on the test dataset.
+Evaluate E2C and provide basic plots.